|21 January 2018.|

 Their father, Norbert, disagrees--vehemently.

 Nick is the local child.
 He recently opened his own bar, and the many acts of care have been making it difficult for him to focus on work.
-Consequently, Nick calls his sister, Bridget, (played by Hilary Swank), and asks her to fly in from California to persuade their father to place Ruth into "a home."
+Consequently, Nick calls his sister, Bridget aka "Bitty," (played by Hilary Swank), and asks her to fly in from California.
+Nick has already decided on a course of action and informs his sister that she must persuade their father to place their mother into "a home."

-Because I have parents and step-parents making difficult choices about caregiving, and because I am the out-of-town sibling, I could relate to these complex situations.
+Because I have parents and step-parents making difficult choices about caregiving, and because I am the out-of-town sibling, I could relate to the tense situations and difficult conversations.
 The film also brought to the surface intense and conflicting emotions--so much so that I had to stop watching.

 I wasn't crying; I was writhing in pain.